-- How can restoration work be carried out safely? - How can outage be minimized? - How long an outage will be required for the final restoration? - How can the time for final restoration be controlled? - What is the operational reliability before the final restoration has been made? - What is the total cost of restoration and outage?
+- How can restoration work be carried out safely? - How can outage be minimized? - How long an outage will be required for the final restoration? - How much can time for final restoration be controlled? - What is the operational reliability before the final restoration has been made? - What is the total cost of restoration and outage?

 It is clear from the analysis above that a toolkit of solutions must be developed.
-It is essential that the solutions selected by Nalcor from the EFLA reports are developed, documented, and tested.
-The necessary training must be conducted on the systems that are selected.
+It is essential that the solutions detailed in the EFLA report are developed, documented and tested.
+The necessary training must be conducted on the systems.
 The design documentation must be available for all of the systems during emergencies for reference purposes.
 It is important to note that the most appropriate solutions for restoration may differ depending on the location of the fault and site condition.